CORE Four Reviews

 We start with a 90 minute interview (in person or via Skype) and build a customized plan designed with your personal objectives in mind.
 Sessions are scheduled as needed.
 Sessions range from 15 minute check in sessions to 60 minute working sessions.
 Your objectives may include:

 - Improving attention, focus, learning and memory

 - Speaking with Power and Persuasion

-Sessions are offered in person at the Hallowell Center in Sudbury, in West Newbury, MA, or by phone or Skype.
-Call (978) 255-1817 or email Rebecca (RebeccaShafir@gmail.com) for a complimentary inquiry call to learn more about how she can help you get more done with less effort, gain more confidence and be happier!
+Sessions are offered in person at the Hallowell Center in Sudbury, MA or in West Newbury, MA, or by phone or Skype.
+Call (978) 255-1817 or Contact Rebecca for a complimentary inquiry or call to learn more about The Core Four approach.

 Instructor: Rebecca Shafir M.A.CCC

 Your voice speaks volumes about you, more than what you have to say.
 In 8 seconds or less your average prospect will determine whether or not you are worthy of their continued attention and investment.
 The essence of trust, motivation, persuasion and passion are carried by the sound of your voice, the clarity of your speech and how you move.

 Why sabotage yourself, your product or your brand with a lackluster delivery?
 Rebecca will teach you or your group the techniques used by political candidates, radio/TV personalities and the top sales pros in the country.

 Key Take Aways: